Sign in

 Ask Fintool Equity Research AI

-Larry Solow's questions to RadNet Inc (RDNT) leadership • Q2 2025
+Larry Solow's questions to RadNet (RDNT) leadership • Q2 2025

 Question

-Larry Solow of CJS Securities inquired about the high-level strategy for the iCAD acquisition, specifically whether the focus is on upselling RadNet's AI to iCAD's base or blending the two product suites.
-He also asked if the acquisition would offset previously planned organic spending.
+Larry Solow of CJS Securities inquired about the high-level strategy for the iCAD acquisition, specifically whether the focus is on upselling RadNet's AI or creating a combined offering, and if the acquisition would reduce previously planned organic spending.

 Answer

-Chairman, President & CEO Dr. Howard Berger clarified that the strategy is to blend iCAD's ProFound suite with RadNet's DeepHealth products into a comprehensive offering for both customer bases.
-EVP & CFO Mark Stolper confirmed that the iCAD acquisition provides infrastructure (sales, marketing, support) that will offset some of the previously planned $20 million in organic investments for the Digital Health segment in 2025.
+Howard Berger, Chairman, President & CEO, clarified the strategy is to blend iCAD's ProFound suite with RadNet's DeepHealth products into a more comprehensive solution for both domestic and international customers.
+Mark Stolper, EVP & CFO, confirmed that the iCAD acquisition provides infrastructure that RadNet had planned to build organically, and that updated Digital Health guidance in November will reflect these synergies.

 Ask Fintool Equity Research AI

-Larry Solow's questions to Varex Imaging Corp (VREX) leadership
+Larry Solow's questions to Varex Imaging (VREX) leadership

-Larry Solow's questions to Varex Imaging Corp (VREX) leadership • Q3 2025
+Larry Solow's questions to Varex Imaging (VREX) leadership • Q3 2025

 Question